 Explain the UnboundLocalError exception and how to avoid it?

-The UnboundLocalError in Python is an exception that is raised when a local variable is referenced before it has been assigned a value within a function or method.
+in Python is an exception that is raised when a local variable is referenced before it has been assigned a value within a function or method.
 This error typically occurs when trying to modify or access a variable within a function's local scope before it has been properly initialized or when there is a conflict between local and global variables with the same name.

-To avoid an UnboundLocalError, you should ensure that variables are initialized before they are used within a function.
-If you intend to use a global variable within a function and modify it, you must declare it as global using the global keyword.
-This tells Python that the variable should be fetched from the global scope rather than treating it as a local variable.
+, you should ensure that variables are initialized before they are used within a function.
+If you intend to use a global variable within a function and modify it, you must declare it as global

-Here's an example of code that would cause an UnboundLocalError:
+Here's an example of code that would cause an UnboundLocalError

 x = 10